 Key learning outcomes

-- Understand the latest bioinformatics tools and topics, such as information DNA sequencing and assembly; output; probability; sequence alignment; gene prediction; functional genomics; phylogenetics; sequence, gene, and protein databases; and social and ethical considerations.
+- Understand the latest bioinformatics tools and topics, such as information DNA sequencing and assembly; BLAST output; probability and statistics; sequence alignment; ORF prediction; functional genomics; phylogenetics; sequence, gene, and protein databases; and social and ethical considerations.

 - Enhance skills in computer science and programming through use of algorithms, data structures, string manipulation, encapsulation, resource management, security, software engineering, and web development.